zoff-music/zoff/README.md

 Nicolas Almagro Tonne and Kasper Rynning-Tønnesen

 Creative Commons License
-Zöff is licensed under a
+Zoff is licensed under a
 <a href="http://creativecommons.org/licenses/by-nc-nd/3.0/no/">Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Norway License.</a>.
 Do not redistribute without permission from the developers.